rockr-data/news-article-clustering-unsupervised-learning/data/README.md

 # Data Folder

-This folder is reserved for dataset references and sample inputs used in this project.
+This folder is reserved for dataset references
 ## Data Availability
 The full datasets are not included in this public repository due to:
 - file size constraints